Barbara Gordon: DC x Sonic the Hedgehog

+Absolute Universe

+An alternate universe version of Barbara Gordon appears in Absolute Batman.
+This version is a police officer, and later becomes Batman's ally, taking the usual role of her father.

 Critical and editorial commentary

 One could argue that curing Barbara and allowing her to be Batgirl again would simply allow her to do more good fighting crime than she ever could in a wheelchair, but then you look insensitive to the ability and usefulness she has in other capacities as Oracle.
 Conversely, you could say that removing Barbara from her wheelchair drastically alters her character, but then wouldn't that indicate that this is a character defined by her handicap?
 This begs the question of why so many fans adore her: is it because she's a bold and daring leader that rivals the Calculator in brains?
 Or is it because she's all of that, but stuck in a wheelchair?
 Think about the question, and surely many of you will find an answer you don't like.